hindu-comm/mail_stream_indology/2015/07/Tagore_Aurobindo_and/275__Nagaraj_Paturi.md

 called Indian cultural historians'.

-Just as American scholars of Indian history and culture are called American Indologists, I think ​Indian​ scholars of American history and culture can be called Indian Americologists.
+Just as American scholars of Indian history and culture are called American Indologists, I think Indian scholars of American history and culture can be called Indian Americologists.
 Is there a field called 'Americology'?
 Are there Indian Americologists?

-Since I do not know if the word Indian Americologists exists or not, let me use the word ​Indian​ scholars of American history and culture only.
+Since I do not know if the word Indian Americologists exists or not, let me use the word Indian scholars of American history and culture only.
 May I know how many of these are there?
 How big or small is their group?
 Is their influence on the American education on America comparable in proportion to the influence of western Indologists on Indian education of India?